wqlparallel/test/docs/proposals/reliable-message-delivery.md

 ### EdgeNode deleted

 - When an edgenode is deleted from cloud, cloudcore will remove the corresponding message queue and store.

+### ObjectSync CR Garbage Collection

+When the EdgeNode is not in the cluster, all the ObjectSync CRs of the EdgeNode should be deleted.

+Now, There are two main ways to trigger garbage collection: start of CloudCore and deleted event of EdgeNode.

+* When CloudCore starts, it will first check whether there are old ObjectSync CRs and delete them.
+* When CloudCore is running, deleted event of the EdgeNode will trigger garbage collection.

 ## Performance